skatejs/skatejs/README.md

 #### Hydrating Properties

-For each of these ways you can construct an element, Skate also allows you to pass a properties object to them.
+For each of the ways you can construct an element, Skate also allows you to pass a properties object to them.
 The properties object is used to hydrate property values for the element.

 ```js
 var props = { propname: 'propvalue' };